 An increasing number of companies are embracing analytical techniques to get more out of customer feedback.
 Specifically, they’re digging deeper into their data to generate insights and optimize the customer experience.
 Here are some ways you can follow suit:

 Transform into a data-driven, customer-centric organization.
 Today’s most successful businesses innovate based on what customers are saying.
 For them, it doesn’t end with collecting feedback and aggregating data; they also act on insights generated by that data.
 For your organization to truly transform into a data-driven, customer-centric one, use dashboards and work with technology partners — and embrace the fact that the voice of the customer is one of your business’ greatest sources of learning.

-- A global hospitality brand aggregates and analyzes more than 100 sources of customer feedback data, which the C-suite uses to foster operational improvements, drive bookings, and directly impact revenue.
+- Example: A global hospitality brand aggregates and analyzes more than 100 sources of customer feedback data, which the C-suite uses to foster operational improvements, drive bookings, and directly impact revenue.

 Discover patterns using text analytics, machine learning, and sentiment analysis.
 Analyzing unstructured feedback data will help you find trends and patterns that may have otherwise remained undiscovered, but which could significantly affect customer experience.
 It can also help you predict future behavior and anticipate customer needs and expectations.

 - Example: An auto service shop saw complaints about oil change, which they actually provided for free.
 Management traced it back to how staff rarely talked about the offer, under the assumption that customers were in a hurry and only would have asked if they weren’t.

 Monitor customer sentiment and trends over time.
 Regardless of whether you’re looking at the big picture or inspecting data at a granular or location level, you can more quickly act on and respond to what customers really think by analyzing customer feedback regularly and over time.